edgelesssys/emojivoto/README.md

 1. Set the manifest

+    The emojivoto application comes with a webinterface reachable through HTTPS.
+    In order to provision a certificate with the correct domain we need to configure the right domain.

+    * If your running minikube on your local machine you can leave the default value `localhost`

+    * If you're running emojivoto on a remote machine you can set a custom domain name:

+    ```bash
+    cat "tools/manifest.json" | sed "s/localhost/<your-domain>/g" > tools/manifest.json
+    ```

+    Finally, we can upload the manifest to the control plane:

-    * If you're running on a cluster with nodes that support SGX1+FLC
+    * If you're running minikube on a machine that support SGX1+FLC

         ```bash
         marblerun manifest set tools/manifest.json $MARBLERUN --recoverydata recovery.json